15 Harry Potter Things to do in London That You Can’t Miss

 Disclosure: This post may contain affiliate links, meaning I get a commission if you decide to make a purchase through my links, at no extra cost for you!

-The ultimate muggle guide to discover Harry Potter in London!
+The ultimate muggle guide to Harry Potter in London!

 Entrance of Warner Bros Studios Harry Potter

-If you are a true Potterhead, the Harry Potter Studios in London should be at the top of your bucket list!
+If you are a true Potterhead, the Harry Potter Studios in London is non-negotiable.

 The Making of Harry Potter tour has been specifically designed to show you how the movies were made from A to Z. It’s extremely informative while very entertaining.